sjforman/sjforman.github.io/content/posts/calypta-patience-empathy.md

 [^DIS]: This part of my system augments the obligatory "VIS" (Vaccine Information Statement).
 VIS handouts, as mandated by federal law and produced by the CDC, do mention the diseases being prevented.
 But they are primarily legal documents designed for consent.
 They don't even try to convey *just how bad the diseases being prevented really were* (or...increasingly and alarmingly *are*).
 We have the *consent* without ever doing the *informed* part, except via heroic clinicians going above-and-beyond.

-# I tested this on one of the most challenging topics
+# I tested this on vaccine-hesitant parents, and it worked

 Last year I ran [an experiment](/posts/llms-for-mmr-persuasion-rct-2) with vaccine-hesitant parents.
 Those who reviewed carefully designed content and then chatted with an LLM increased their MMR vaccination intent by more than a full point on a 7-point scale versus control.
 Nearly two-thirds moved at least one point, and the effect persisted for several days.